jerequin/restomaps/README.md

 			scope:"GOOGLE"
 			types:(7) ["cafe",  "store",  "lodging",  "restaurant",  "food",  "point_of_interest",  "establishment"] vicinity:"J. Llorente Street, Cebu City`
+	- There's *Speacials* field in FourSquare API data, but there's no values on in

  3.  ***A layer panel can filter the restaurant type to show.***
 	 - In the Left Panel, indicated types which I think can display different types of restaurant based on what I got in Places API